MihBat/Road-safety-analysis-in-Tallinn/README.md

 ## Key results

+*   The most problematic area is Tallinn's city center, which is generally expected.
+Other problematic areas include Tammsaare Street and Akademi Street in Mustamäe, Telliskivi and Tehnika Streets in Kristiine, and the Mustakivi Bridge in Lasnamäe.
+*   In terms of pedestrian accidents, it's worth paying attention to Sõle Street in Põhja-Tallinn, Akademi Street in Mustamäe, and Tartu Street in Kesklinn – many pedestrian accidents have been recorded there.
 *   **Pedestrian accident risk is 2.48× higher on roads with poor surface conditions** (snow, ice, wetness, dirt) compared to dry roads (OR = 2.48, p < 0.001).
 *   **Loose snow is the most dangerous road surface:** 57.7% of accidents on such roads involve pedestrians.
 *   **Adverse weather increases pedestrian accident risk by 1.75×** (OR = 1.75, p < 0.001), with snowfall being the most hazardous condition (40.4% pedestrian share).